BlueSquare23/web-lgsm/docs/config_options.md

   text area for the install & controls pages.
   - Default: 10

+* `graphs_primary`: Controls the color of the %Used for the stats graphs.

+* `graphs_secondary`: Controls the color of the %Free for the stats graphs.

+* `show_stats`: Controls whether or not to show the Game Server Stats.
+The stats and graphs are cool but they do generate a lot of requests to the web server.
+If someone doesn't want to use them I wanted to make it easy to turn them off.
+  - Default: Yes

 ### General Settings

 These settings control basic app behaviors.